enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 	Bc we can use the colim 1 2 to redict the re rest? find a 2 number a +b =4- A lot of solutions right?

+page 14.

+Some parameters are uniquely definie.
+Can we combine X design matrix by a matrix T, so that we definde a function that estimate the model parameters.

+The contrast vector ca be estimal,e, have 1 solution or define solutions, if it can be repreent as a linear combi of the rows of X. p15
+In this big matrix there are many Beta estiamteives that measure different interactions.
+But if qwe wanna find th ediffernece betqeen A1 and A2 in general,, we have to combine the different rowns of the design matrix to correct the main efect of A (look again)

+If it's not estimable, there'd be a